Malmesbury

 Download our leaflet on Laparoscopic Bitch Speys here for more information

 Although costing slightly more than traditional open surgery the benefits of laparoscopic surgery are evident and worth consideration.
-There is a higher level of surgical expertise and investment required; our most experienced soft tissue surgeons Cyril Hayes and Mike Hollywood are both qualified to perform laparoscopy.
+There is a higher level of surgical expertise and investment required and many of our surgeons are experienced in performing laparoscopy.
 We will always discuss the options with you prior to any decision being taken - we simply wish to offer you the best choice possible.

 08-09-2023 -